15 WordPress Mistakes to Avoid at all Costs

 You will be surprised by the huge number of WordPress users who run their ‘beloved’ websites on outdated versions of WordPress.

 The worst part is the majority of said users believe updating to the newest version of WordPress will break their websites.
 So they cling on to old plugins and themes just because the developers were not bother enough to upgrade.
 Out here, WordPress is receiving new and exciting features all the time and getting tougher in terms of security.

 If upgrades weren’t necessary, we would not have the WordPress we know and love today.
-Outdated features and security vulnerabilities go hand in hand, and if you’re not running your website on WordPress 3.9.1 or higher, you’re begging to be hacked.
+Outdated features and security vulnerabilities go hand in hand, and if you’re not running your website on a current version of WordPress (preferably within the latest few releases), you’re begging to be hacked.

 Don’t ignore the upgrade notifications and if a theme or plugin breaks after the upgrade, there are better alternatives.
 If you can’t get a suitable alternative, build one or hire a developer and stop being petty.

 3. Using “Admin” as Your Username

 Let me see your hand if ‘admin’ is your username?
 You probably have a weak password and hackers can’t wait to break into your website (if they haven’t already).